-The above three-way tradeoff among rate, distortion and complexity is consistent with the results of the Gaussian RDC functions in Figs. \ref{figs:gaus_1}a. \blu{The distinct tradeoff revealed by our binary RDC function highlights the importance of explicitly modeling encoder complexity.
+The above three-way tradeoff among rate, distortion, and complexity is consistent with the results of the Gaussian RDC functions in Fig.~\ref{figs:gaus_1}(a).
+The distinct tradeoff revealed by our binary RDC function highlights the importance of explicitly modeling encoder complexity.
 For comparison, one recent line of work formulates a constraint on $H(S|\hat{S})$ and treats it as a form of complexity measure ~\cite{wang2025task}.
 Their analysis shows that this constraint does not create an active tradeoff with perception in the binary case.
 In contrast, our complexity term $I(X;U)$ directly quantifies the encoder's representational cost via the MDL principle.
-Our binary RDC results demonstrate a clear three-way tradeoff among rate, semantic fidelity, and model complexity, confirming that $I(X;U)$ captures a fundamental and active resource dimension essential for balancing computation and communication in semantic encoding systems.}
+Our binary RDC results demonstrate a clear three-way tradeoff among rate, semantic fidelity, and model complexity, confirming that $I(X;U)$ captures a fundamental and active resource dimension essential for balancing computation and communication in semantic encoding systems.